 Fullbright’s games are explorative fictions and one of the aspects of Tacoma I’m most excited about, because I’ve been trying to conceptualise this in the game I’m writing for my PhD, is the ability to overhear conversations between crew on the ship, and branch off to follow different characters to see how their story unfolds.
 This is exactly like what Punchdrunk has done with theatre.
-I mean, Punchdrunk completely nailed this and created the genre of immersive theatre.
+Punchdrunk completely nailed this and created the genre of immersive theatre.

 In The Drowned Man, Sleep No More and other Punchdrunk productions, you’re given a mask and let loose on a sprawling set to explore a 1960s Hollywood studio lot (The Drowned Man), or a 1930s New York hotel (Sleep No More).
 You encounter scenes, characters, environments and props in whatever way you wish, and piece various stories together via your own exploration.
-It’s like being the Invisible Man in real life.

 In Sleep No More (partly based on Macbeth), I explored instinctually, following my own intrigue to piece together a story.
 The result was ambiguous and dream-like.
 There’s about 14 hours of content in Sleep No More, so it’s definitely replayable.
-I took a different approach with The Drowned Man, which does some narrative set up by providing you with background info on two couples—a glamorous one inside the studios, and a working class one living on the edge of it.
+I took a different approach with The Drowned Man, which does some narrative set up by providing you with background info on two couples—a celebrity one inside the studios, and a working class one living on the edge of it.
 I went twice and followed a different couple each time.
 From both experiences I got a satisfying sense of narrative closure, but when I spoke to friends after, I found there were still more characters and hidden scenes.
 Part of the pleasure comes from having distinct, personalised experiences.

-Punchdrunk can draw on the theatre convention of the audience, making it easy to suspend disbelief of your place in the scene as a masked voyeur.
+Punchdrunk can draw on the theatre convention of the audience, making it easy to suspend disbelief at your place in the scene as a masked voyeur.
 The shows offer an audience more used to sitting in the dark, the opportunity to roam and be active.
 Games go the other way, the audience/player is—by convention—an active agent in the scene.
 How to turn a game’s player-character (who has presence and agency) into a voyeur of moments is, therefore, an interesting question.